njingouzak/Mapping_and_Spatial_Analysis_of_Breast_Cancer_Screening/README.md

 7- Considering the standardized prevalence (only): for the 2 years separately and for the difference, does a spatial phenomenon exist in the data (global and local spatial autocorrelation to be assessed for each year and for the difference)?

-8- For the most recent year, is there a spatial association between screening uptake and the average number of patients assigned per active general practice?
+8- For year 2017, is there a spatial association between screening uptake and the average number of patients assigned per active general practice?

 ---
 ## 🏆 **Key Results**